nipreps/nipreps-book/docs/extra/community_development.md

 git config --global user.email "carl.jacobi@gmail.com"
 ```

-Fork the project of interest and clone your forked repository to your computer.
+[Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the project of interest and [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) your forked repository to your computer.

 ```bash
 git clone https://github.com/carljacobi/dmriprep.git
 ```

-To keep up with changes, add the "upstream" repository as a remote to your locally cloned repository.
+To keep up with changes, add the "upstream" repository (the original repository that you forked) as a remote to your locally cloned repository.

 ```bash
 cd dmriprep